NAMI-THU/DSA-Thrombus-Classifier/Installation.md

 ### Selection of the model

 To use the application, you first need to start the backend service and afterwards launch the graphical user interface.
-For this:
+For this simply run the `StartApplication.bat` in the root directory.
+Alternatively, follow the following steps:

 1. Navigate into the `Python-Server` directory